 The Slavic name is “Prokletije” and in Albanian it is “Bjesket e Namuna” but it means the same: the Accursed Mountains.

-Late August to early September is an ideal time for walking this part of the Dinaric Alps, as the summer sun is not too hot and the mountain lakes and waterfalls, although cold, are not as icy as they are in spring.
+The period between June and October is an ideal time for walking this part of the Dinaric Alps, as the summer sun is not too hot and the mountain lakes and waterfalls, although cold, are not as icy as they are in spring.
 We will have opportunities to swim in several lakes, rivers and waterfalls during each of the 8 days that we will be hiking the Peaks of the Balkans trails.
 Our mountain guide Vlatko was a member of the team that established the trails that opened up this area to the first hikers a few years ago, and cross-border permits have only been available since 2013.
 So, we will be crossing the border via the mountains, not at official border crossings.

 We spend the first two days in Montenegro in the town of Plav.
 This is the more leisurely part of this trip, with only one half-day hike, but from day 3 we will start our longer hikes across the Albanian border.
 We will have to carry our backpacks for four days, but at night we will stay in comfortable guesthouses, so there is no need to carry tents or sleeping bags.
 We don’t need to carry too much food or water, as breakfast and dinner will be provided by our hosts in the guesthouses.
 During our stay in Albania we hike through the Valbona and Theth valleys, which are considered to be some of the most remote areas of northern Albania.
 The village of Theth has an authentic “blood feud” tower, where those who found themselves targets of clan rivalries could take refuge.
 The area was so remote that it stayed predominantly Catholic, because the Ottoman rulers gave up reaching it to convert the population to Islam during the five centuries when they ruled the Balkans.